renatopejon/renatopejon/README.md

 I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.

-I am a proud father, husband and dog's lover.
+I am a proud father, husband, and dog lover.

 My nickname is Pato 🦆